FarmBot-Docs/farmbot-software/v12/FarmBot-OS/farmbot-os/configurator.md

 include callout.html
 type="success"
 title="Make sure you've chosen your FarmBot model" content="If you haven't yet [selected a FarmBot model](../../The-FarmBot-Web-App/the-farmbot-web-app/creating-an-account.md#choose-your-farmbot) from the message center, then FarmBot will not know which firmware version to flash to the microcontroller.
 This will result in all movement commands failing.
-If this happens, make sure you choose a FarmBot model, or manually select a firmware option from the Device page and it will be flashed to the microcontroller."
+If this happens, make sure you choose a FarmBot model, or manually select a firmware option from the settings panel **Firmware** section and it will be flashed to the microcontroller."
 %}

 If there is a problem with the configuration, such as an incorrect password, then the Configurator program will restart and you will see the `farmbot-xxxx` WiFi network again.
 If this happens, try configuring again or consult the [troubleshooting guides](../../Extras/troubleshooting.md).